Professional wrestling strikes: Cartwheel kick

-The wrestler performs a cartwheel towards the opponent, hitting them in the head with the rear leg's shin as it comes up in the air.
+The wrestler performs a cartwheel toward the opponent, hitting them in the head with the rear leg's shin as it comes up in the air.
 Popularized by Ernest "The Cat" Miller.

 Crane kick

 The wrestler first performs a crane stance by standing on one leg with the other knee raised and arms extended in a crane position.
 The wrestler then strikes the opponent's head or face with either the standing or raised leg.

 Enzuigiri

 The term enzui is the Japanese word for medulla oblongata and giri means "to chop".
 Thus, an enzuigiri (often misspelled 'ensuigiri' and mispronounced as 'enziguri') is any attack that strikes the back of the head.
 It is usually associated with lighter weight class wrestlers, as well as wrestlers who have a martial arts background or gimmick.
 It is often used as a countermove after a kick is blocked and the leg caught, or the initial kick is a feint to set up the real attack.
 A common variation of the enzuigiri sees the wrestler stepping up the opponent's midsection and hitting the back of the opponent's head with the other foot.
 Invented by Antonio Inoki.
 This move was also the finisher of the late WWF Superstar Bad News Brown dubbed the Ghetto Blaster.